HIKING INDIAN TRAILS

 A fifteen-mile hike filled with indigenous flora and fauna contrasting with the breathtaking vistas of stark rocky gorges and barren desert lands.

 Easy to moderate hike and less traveled than the others.
-If you’re lucky, you’ll catch site of a Big Horn Sheep or mule deer.
+If you’re lucky, you’ll catch sight of a Big Horn Sheep or mule deer.

 To get there, take South Palm Canyon from Highway 111 and drive two miles to the Indian Canyons tollgate.
 There are signs posted along the way to help.